Go to page top

 About the Toolkit

-• Autistic people who want to know more about research, participate in or collaborate with research projects
+• This Toolkit is for everyone: autistic and non-autistic people who want to know more about research, participate in or collaborate with research projects.

-• The toolkit is a collaboration between UK-based researchers, clinicians, autistic people and The University of Manchester Library.
-Initial ideas and an early draft of module 1 were discussed with Autism@Manchester’s expert by experience group and feedback was collected about the content ideas.
-Further feedback from autistic people was obtained on the first full draft of 2 modules and then the entire toolkit.
+• The Toolkit is a collaboration between UK-based researchers, clinicians, autistic people and The University of Manchester Library.
+Initial ideas and an early draft of Module 1 were discussed with Autism@Manchester’s expert by experience group and feedback was collected about the content ideas.
+Further feedback from autistic people was obtained on the first full draft of 2 modules and then the entire toolkit was evaluated by autistic people and non-autistic people with mental health conditions who took part in focus groups and interviews.
 We developed the content and made changes based on these rounds of feedback.
-Of the toolkit authors, three of the main writers are autistic; we worked with academics who are experts in autism and co-producing research.
-Our e-learning colleague, Matthew Jackson, also brought considerable experience of supporting autistic individuals.
+We would like to acknowledge that there were some suggestions that we were unable to address due to time or technical limitations, but hope to return to in future versions.
+We developed the content and made changes based on these rounds of feedback.
+Of the toolkit authors, three of the main writers are autistic, the academics are experts in autism and co-producing research (some of whom are also neurodivergent) and our e-learning colleagues also brought considerable experience of supporting autistic individuals.

 • online learning